 The Mackintosh House is an integral part of the Gallery and comprises the meticulously reassembled interiors from the house occupied by Charles Rennie Mackintosh and his artist-wife Margaret Macdonald from 1906 to 1914.
 The interiors are furnished with Mackintosh's original furniture and fitments and decorated as closely as was possible to the original.

-The Hunterian Print Room houses the largest collection of works on paper in Scotland, with four principal strengths: artist's prints covering all major masters from 1450 to the present; drawings and watercolours by Charles Rennie Mackintosh; prints, watercolours, pastels and drawings by James McNeill Whistler; and a collection of mainly British drawings and watercolours.
+The Hunterian is also home to the largest collection of works on paper in Scotland, with four principal strengths: artist's prints covering all major masters from 1450 to the present; drawings and watercolours by Charles Rennie Mackintosh; prints, watercolours, pastels and drawings by James McNeill Whistler; and a collection of mainly British drawings and watercolours.

 Although sculpture makes up only a small part of the collection, there are a number of important portrait sculptures and a small display of modern works by British artists in the outdoor Sculpture Courtyard.